willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 ## Set up MailGun

-Sign up for a free MailGun account.
+Sign up for a MailGun account.
+It is free until you exceed 10,000 emails per month.
 As part of the process you are issued some API keys,
 * Private API key --- this is the one we use, treat it like a password
 * Public validation key --- not used
 * HTTP webhook signing key --- not used